View from Goldmine Rd, west of Pearl City, IL, along the abandoned CGW right-of-way.

 Well, the sign is pretty at the very least.

 West of Stockton, IL, the line traversed some of the most rugged terrain in Illinois, which isn't saying much, but the topography of Jo Daviess County, IL is quite hilly.
-The railroad actually used a tunnel, called the Winston Tunnel, to traverse near the line's west end.
+It was at North Hanover that the line interchanged with the (very) small Hanover Railroad until 1934.

 The tunnel was abandoned in 1972 after the CNW/CGW merger.
 Plans had the tunnel becoming a rail trail, but this was before the National Trails System Act was passed, and the land was unfortunately unable to be preserved.
 The tunnel sits dormant and sealed off from visitors today.
-A group of high-schoolers from Jo Daviess County filmed a YouTube video on the history of the tunnel and the CGW:
+Its a shame that this is nothing more than an abandoned train tunnel today; it would have made an incredible part of a rail trail!

 The line's western end is at what once was Chicago Burlington & Quincy right-of-way (today's BNSF Railway).
 The CGW used the same right of way, crossing the Mississippi River into Dubuque, where the lines diverged.